openframeworks/ofSite/documentation/3d/ofNode.markdown

 Get direction of node's side aka local x axis, as 3d vector.

-Returns: A normalized 3D vector of the node's local x axis direction.
+**Returns**: A normalized 3D vector of the node's local x axis direction.